 - A spare room is essential to give a foster child and your own children their own space and privacy. - We're looking for people with both energy and life experience, so it's unlikely we'd consider anybody under the age of 25 to become a foster parent unless you have significant child care experience.
 The legal minimum age to foster is 21. - We know that all children need a lot of attention, but most foster children have missed out on this parenting and will require even more of your time and attention.
-You must be prepared to be there for them and will need to consider if your family lifestyle will enable you to dedicate this time to a child. - Although we're here to support you in your fostering role, your own support network or family and friends can really help too. - Whilst overcoming challenging situations can be a real asset for a foster parent, if you're currently experiencing difficulties, now might not be the right time for you to consider fostering.
+You must be prepared to be there for them and will need to consider if your family lifestyle will be enable you to dedicate this time to a child. - Although we're here to support you in your fostering role, it's important that you have your own support network of family and friends to help you in your fostering role too. - Whilst overcoming challenging situations can be a real asset for a foster parent, if you're currently experiencing difficulties, now might not be the right time for you to consider fostering.
 Most children who need foster care have had to cope with a lot and you need to be able to put their needs first.